 The Project site is mostly agricultural land with scattered residences and actively farmed and small shrubby and forested areas present.
 The regional character is mostly rural, with agricultural fields, forested areas, and generally small towns.
-Figure 3.6-1 and Table 3.6-1 present the results of a combined aerial photography and direct field observation analysis conducted by Badger State Solar in the summer of 2018.
+Figure 3.6-1 and Table 3.6-1 present the results of a combined aerial photography and direct field observation analysis over the approximately 1,200 acre Project site conducted by Badger State Solar in the summer of 2018.
 Figure 3.6-2 and Table 3.6-2 present the 2019 National Land Cover Database (NCLD) classifications for the land cover within the Project site.
 While there are some differences in the classification of land cover, both analyses demonstrate that a majority of the site is agricultural in current land use (Badger State Solar 2019b).